 Bunny and Wolf Fight an Overdose

 VHRC distributes both intramuscular and nasal versions of naloxone.
-We do individual, group, and organizational trainings both for administration and Virginia Department of Health’s REVIVE! trainer of trainers.
+We do individual, group, and organizational trainings on the administration of naloxone as well as the Virginia Department of Health’s REVIVE! trainer of trainers.

 How to use nasal naloxone